This commentary was written around 2006, about two years after we started to put Hot Stampers on our website.

 As you can probably guess by now, I started to see something of myself in these findings.
 I’ve been listening critically to records full time for well over a decade, close to two at this point [now three and counting].
-And many others who work here do the same — listen critically.
+And many others who work here do the same — play lots of records and listen to them critically.

 Let’s face it, we don’t play records all day because we want to.
 We play them because we have to.
 It’s how we make our living.
-Life would be a lot easier if we could just be one of those record dealers who throws a title up on his site with a visual grade and a high price and could get it.
-We can’t.
+Life would be a lot easier if we could just be one of those record dealers who throws a title up on his site with a visual grade and a high price.
+We can’t do that.
 Audiophiles come to us for superior sounding pressings, and there’s only one way to find those — by playing records.

 What’s more, you have to compare any given pressing to others you may have on hand, to see what it’s doing right and wrong, where its strengths and weaknesses lay.
 It’s a lot of work.
 This is how we’ve learned about records.
 We can’t imagine any other way of doing it.